-John Swygert

-Director | Age: 55 | Director Since: 2021
+John Swygert Director | Age: 55 | Director Since: 2021 Committee: Audit

-Committee: Audit

 Mr. Swygert has been the President, Chief Executive Officer, and a Director of Ollie's Bargain Outlet Holdings, Inc. (Nasdaq: OLLI) since December 2019.
 Prior to this appointment, Mr. Swygert was Ollie's Executive Vice President and Chief Operating Officer since January 2018.
 Mr. Swygert joined Ollie's in March 2004 as Chief Financial Officer and was later promoted to Executive Vice President and Chief Financial Officer in 2011.
 Mr. Swygert has worked in discount retail as a finance professional for over 30 years.
-Prior to joining Ollie's, Mr. Swygert was Executive Vice President and Chief Financial Officer at Factory 2-U Stores, Inc. He held several positions while at Factory 2-U Stores from 1992, ranging from Staff Accountant, Assistant Controller, Controller, Director of Financial Planning and Analysis, Vice President of Finance and Planning, and Executive Vice President and Chief Financial Officer.
+Prior to joining Ollie's, Mr. Swygert was Executive Vice President and Chief Financial Officer at Factory 2-U Stores, Inc. He held several positions while at Factory 2-U Stores from 1992, ranging from Staff Accountant, Assistant Controller, Controller, Director of Financial Officer.
 Mr. Swygert also previously worked for PETCO Animal Supplies, Inc. in Business Development and Financial Analysis.
-Mr. Swygert previously served on the board of Truck Hero Holdings, Inc. from 2018 through January 2021.
 Mr. Swygert was selected to serve on our board of directors due to his extensive financial, operational and management experience in the retail field.